 - Distribute handouts with exercises on writing chemical formulas to each student. - Instruct students to work individually or in pairs to complete the exercises, using the valency of the elements to form the correct chemical formulas. - Encourage them to refer to the Periodic Table and their knowledge of valency.

 Group Discussion and Review

-• Have students share their answers and discuss any challenges they encountered in writing chemical formulas.
+Have students share their answers and discuss any challenges they encountered in writing chemical formulas. • Review the correct answers as a class and address any questions or misconceptions.